vgtomahawk/IFBench_with_basic_inf/README.md

 This codebase is licensed under Apache 2.0 as given in [LICENSE](./LICENSE).

-The data is licensed under ODC-BY.
+The data is licensed under ODC-BY-1.0.
+It is intended for research and educational use in accordance with Ai2's Responsible Use Guidelines.
+The dataset includes output data generated from third party models that are subject to separate terms governing their use.

 ## Acknowledgements